CodeSmore/PillarKATA/README.md.txt

 ## Running the tests

-To run the tests from the command prompt, access the Package Manager Console via Tools > NuGet Package Manager > Package Manager Console then input 'dotnet test' to run all tests.
+To run the tests from the command prompt without needing to open Visual Studio... run the command prompt, move the directory to the root 'PillarKata' folder (the one with the PillarKata.sln file), and input `dotnet test` to run all tests.

+Within Visual Studio...
 To run all of the tests using hotkeys, hold the control key and press R then A or...
 At the top menu of Visual Studio, select Test, then Run, then All Tests